Zerocheck vs Playwright MCP

 How Zerocheck differs

-• Push a PR, get tests automatically - Zerocheck reads the diff, generates targeted tests, runs them, and posts results as a PR comment with a recording
+• Push a PR, get the approved suite plus suggestions - Zerocheck runs approved tests, reads the diff, saves suggested tests for review, and posts results with a recording

 • Persistent test suite with regression tracking - every PR builds on a maintained suite, not one-off prompts that vanish after the session